YouTube

 TUGELA FALLS

-From here it was off to Tugela Falls, the 2nd highest waterfall in the world.
-With it being the summer the falls were quite dry but made it all the easier to walk up to the edge!
-Lying at the edge where the river would normally be thrown over the edge was just such as relaxing experience.
-There are few times where I feel the need to pinch myself, this was easily one of them!
+From here, it was off to Tugela Falls, the second-highest waterfall in the world.
+Since it was summer, the falls were quite dry.
+Consequently, this made it all the easier to walk up to the edge!
+Furthermore, lying at the edge where the river would normally be thrown over was such a relaxing experience.
+There are few times when I feel the need to pinch myself; indeed, this was easily one of them!

 David Simpson and a local in Lesotho, Africa.
 The greatest hike on Earth?